asalber/asalber.github.io/statistics/manual/probability.md

 $$OR(D) = \frac{20/480}{80/420} = 0.21875.$$

-This means that the odds of getting the flu versus not getting the flu in the treatment group is almost one fifth of that in the control group.
+This means that the odds of getting the flu versus not getting the flu in vaccinated individuals is almost one fifth of that in unvaccinated, i.e. approximately for every 22 persons vaccinated with flu there will be 100 persons unvaccinated with flu.

 ### Relative risk vs Odds ratio

 Relative risk and odds ratio are two measures of association but their interpretation is slightly different.
 While the relative risk expresses a comparison of risks between the treatment and control groups, the odds ratio expresses a comparison of odds, that is not the same than the risk.
 Thus, an odds ratio of 2 *does not* mean that the treatment group has the double of risk of acquire the medical event.

-The interpretation of the odds ratio is trickier because is counterfactual, and give us how many times is more frequent the event in the treatment group assuming that in the control group the event is as frequent as the non-event.
+The interpretation of the odds ratio is trickier because is counterfactual, and give us how many times is more frequent the event in the treatment group in comparison with the control group, assuming that in the control group the event is as frequent as the non-event.

 The advantage of the odds ratio is that it does not depend on the prevalence or the incidence of the event, and must be used necessarily when the number of people with the medical event is selected arbitrarily in both groups, like in the case-control studies.